 These are usually the go-to products for cleaning out oil-based paints from a variety of surfaces.
 All of them are strong chemicals designed to thin out the paint to the point that it can be removed with soap and water.

-However, when using mineral spirits on rugs remember that you should use it only in very small quantity to avoid the fabric from getting damaged.
+However, when using mineral spirits on rugs remember that you should use them only in a very small quantity to avoid the fabric from getting damaged.

 After you have put some, clean it with water immediately.